-The goal of the coral propagation work is to produce enough surviving corals to offset the 577,650 CCYL caused by the T/V MARGARA Incident.
+The goal of the coral propagation work is to produce enough surviving corals to offset the 504,348 CCYL caused by the T/V MARGARA Incident.
 The method of calculating the expected benefits (credits) of a particular type of restoration is very similar to how the injury (debits) is calculated and relies on the same underlying principles.
-A project is considered to have provided the required compensatory restoration when credits (WDCCY Gained) are equal or greater than the debits (WDCCY Lost).
+A project is considered to have provided the required compensatory restoration when credits (Weighted Discounted CCYG) are equal or greater than the debits (Weighted Discounted CCYL).

 For this effort, the Trustees are proposing to outplant multiple species of corals in a series of restoration plots that will be located at several sites around Puerto Rico.
-The coral species used will represent both the typical species mix used in restoration on Puerto Rico reefs and species that can be successfully produced using existing coral propagation techniques.
-The Trustees currently estimate that each plot will receive approximately 3,000 coral outplants (or clusters of micro-frags for some species).
-Table 9 in Section 5.2.2 shows the proposed species mix within each plot for which credits will need to be established for.
+The coral species used will represent both the species composition typically used in restoration on Puerto Rico reefs and species that can be successfully produced using existing coral propagation techniques.
+The Trustees currently estimate that each plot will receive approximately 3,000 coral outplants (or clusters of micro-fragments for some species).
+Table 9 in Section 5.2.2 shows the proposed species composition within each plot for which credits will need to be established.

 To model the required Compensatory Restoration using this REA, it is necessary to model the benefits (in CCYG) that will be gained from each coral species that will be included in the project in the same way that CCYL was modeled for each species (and size class) that was impacted.
-In order to do that in this case, the Trustees considered the CCYG that would be generated from a single output of each species.
-Then knowing the relative mix of species within a restoration plot the Trustees could determine the total number of restoration plots that would be necessary to compensate for the injury from the T/V MARGARA Incident.
+In order to do that in this case, the

+Trustees considered the CCYG that would be generated from a single outplant of each species.
+Then knowing the relative species composition within a restoration plot, the Trustees could determine the total number of restoration plots that would be necessary to compensate for the injury from the T/V MARGARA Incident.

-In order to calculate the CCYG gained from each species included in as part of the preferred alternative the following inputs are needed:
+In order to calculate the CCYG gained from each species included as part of the Preferred Alternative, the following inputs are needed: